vcuspinera/vcuspinera.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my skyline"
+title: #"Welcome to my skyline"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# Welcome to my skyline

 My name is Victor Hugo, as the [french writer](https://en.wikipedia.org/wiki/Victor_Hugo).
 I grew up in the East Coast of Mexico and, as a consequence, I like Pina Colada, getting caught in the warm rain, and the sound of the ocean.